 I work on, or have worked on, a number of projects, ranging from scientific investigations to engineering design.
 My work spans a number of themes and years, and some projects are on-going while others are done, for now.
+These projects include:

-Though the existence and nature of an atmospheric hydrology varies greatly in our solar system, I am trying to understand how the various types of rainfall and groundwater are related between the different terrestrial planets.
-So far, my work has focused on Mars and Titan.
+Hydrology of Terrestrial Planets Though the existence and nature of an atmospheric hydrology varies greatly in our solar system, I am trying to understand how the various types of rainfall and groundwater are related between the different terrestrial planets.
+My work has focused on Mars and Titan.